DISA Call for White Papers

 SECTION 1 OVERVIEW/DESCRIPTION

-One of the immediate concerns facing DoD has to do with public key cryptography data encryption.
-Theoretically, adversaries could utilize quantum computers to crack the code that is widely used for secure online transactions and communications.
+One of the immediate concerns facing DoD has to do with public key cryptography data encryption and authentication.
+Theoretically, adversaries could utilize quantum computers to attack the cryptographic algorithms that are widely used for secure online transactions and communications.
 Certain algorithms currently utilized across the DoD on various systems are vulnerable to attacks from large-scale quantum computers.
 The exact time of the arrival of the quantum-computing era is unknown; however, DoD must begin now to prepare its information security systems to be able to resist attacks from large-scale quantum computers.

 1.2 STATEMENT OF NEED

 Arrival of the quantum-computing era is inevitable, though its timing is unknown.
 DoD must begin now to prepare its information security systems to protect against quantum computing attacks.
 One of the immediate concerns facing DoD has to do with Public key cryptography data encryption.

 Due to growing concerns related to quantum computers-machines, DISA has begun to investigate quantum-resistant or quantum-safe cryptography algorithms and solutions.
 The goal of this prototype Other Transaction Authority (OTA) is to research, evaluate, test, and deliver a prototype utilizing cryptographic algorithms and solutions that would secure DoD IT systems against both quantum and classical computers.